-Please follow these links to find out more:
+Please click on the links below to find out more:

 Harnessing the strengths and potential in your community

 This session explored how to identify, support and grow the potential and assets within communities.
 It identified different types of asset (people, places, skill etc.) and different types of communities (geographical, interest, faith etc.) We looked at how to gather this information and use it to effectively support communities to achieve their aspirations through asset based approaches rather than deficit approaches.
 This means a shift from 'fixing' negatives, to building on positives.

 We completed an 'asset tree' which explored the assets available, the support Leicestershire County Council needs to provide to develop these and the ways communities and organisation need to communicate and be connected to make change happen.

 Below are the slides from the session and the asset tree we produced.

 - Harnessing the strengths and potential in your community (PDF, 984 Kb)

 How can we help you to access information and support?

 This session outlined some of the channels of communication the Council has relating to information, advice and guidance, and explored opportunities to work with communities to make this more fit for purpose in the future.